 Scouts with a disability

 This policy is designed to keep youth with disabilities and special needs as much in the mainstream as possible.
 Practical suggestions are made to leaders as to approaches and methods they can use.
-Thus, a youth in a wheelchair can meet the requirements for hiking by making a trip to places of interest in his community.
+Thus, a youth in a wheelchair can meet the requirements for hiking by making a trip to places of interest in their community.
 Giving more time and permitting the use of special aids are other ways leaders can help youth with disabilities and special needs in their efforts to advance.
 The unit leader plays a crucial role in that effort.